subsbhatt/houseprice/README.md

 # houseprice
-Holds the ml code and model for house price prediction
+Holds the ml code and model for house price prediction.
+This will be used for deploying the model